discordjs/guide/guide/popular-topics/intents.md

 • You have `GUILD_MEMBERS`: consider fetching members periodically, for the initial operation on boot you can consider using the client option `fetchAllMembers` (note: this will heavily increase memory usage)  </br> </br>

 **❯ A) Your bot is verified**  </br>
-• You need to reach out to discord support `R3` in order for intents to be enabled  </br>
+• You need to reach out to Discord support `R3` in order for intents to be enabled  </br>
 • Please include a use case sample as to why you need that intent into your request  </br>
 • Read `R1`, it explains the whole procedure and requirements  </br> </br>